Thursday, December 20, 2007

 Right Speech, Right Silence

 What makes us pacify and fawn on those we don’t respect – only to lose respect for ourselves?
 Or hold our peace when someone insults us or another?
-Are we too afraid to protest lest we offend?
-Or are we intimidated into a silence that breaches our principles so as not to draw criticism or anger?
+Are we intimidated into a silence that breaches our core principles lest we offend, draw criticism or anger?
 In life’s conflicted moments, how do we judge when it’s right to speak out?

 There’s nothing golden about a silence that shrugs its shoulders because we’re too scared to say what we feel.
 We may dodge the vitriol aimed at us or – to our unspoken relief – at someone else, but each time we do so it may be at the cost of our own integrity.

-Her hapless underling winced while my pallid devotee and I looked on – stunned by this odious effrontery.
+The hapless dietician winced while my pallid devotee and I looked on – stunned by her odious manner.
 Still we continued to chat amiably as if nothing unusual had happened.
-I neatly rationalized my passivity, thinking, “Not my ‘place’ to remonstrate” and “Better steer clear”.
+I neatly rationalized my passivity, thinking, “Not my place to remonstrate” and “Better steer clear”.
 In truth, I just did not know what to say.

 So is the feeling in my heart when I recall the pained expression on the face of the overweight nutritionist.
 How could I pretend there was nothing wrong as the head nurse casually humiliated her colleague?
 Was my silence a subtle form of complicity?
-When I allow myself to be intimidated, I reinforce moral weakness – in myself and others – while they continue their abuse through shabby conduct.
+Giving into fear, I reinforce moral weakness – in myself and others – and unknowingly open the door for shabby conduct to end in abuse.
 Can any good could come at such a price?

-My restriction to finish eating by noon meant I had to pay close attention to the time.
-Naturally, the gods would have to be fed first – unless there were human take-away orders.
-Usually, by 11:30 I could begin walking pindapat* alongside the servery to receive food from my devotee's hand directly into my bowl.
+My restriction to finish eating by noon meant I had to be very mindful of the time.
+Usually, by 11:30 a.m., I could begin pindapat at the servery while my kappiya dipped spoonfuls of food directly into my alms bowl.

-As it was getting late, we stood ready nearby.
-The cooks, familiar with this tradition, informed us unapologetically that today’s meal was delayed and we would have to wait.
-Finally, by the time the food was offered and I had chanted a blessing, there were only minutes left to eat.
-Unable to finish, I emptied the leftovers onto a plate before washing my bowl.
+As it was getting late, we stood ready near the food line.
+The cooks on duty, who were familiar with my rule, informed us that today’s meal was delayed and we would have to wait longer.
+By the time I received the food offerings and chanted a blessing, I had only a few minutes to eat and could not finish.
+So I emptied the leftovers onto a plate before washing out my alms bowl.

-These demeaning exchanges violate us.
-But anger is not more powerful than kindness – unless I buckle under it.
-Expressing indignation may not be appropriate either.
-Would anyone hear?
-In the case of our hefty nutritionist, my protest may even have added to her embarrassment.
-As for the pietistic temple cook, he would neither be placated nor realise how mistreating his guests dishonoured his gods.
+In the case of our mistreated nutritionist, any protest may have added to her embarrassment.
+As for the pietistic temple cook, he would neither be placated nor would he realize how mistreating his guests demeaned his own moral ground.

-Sometimes silence is the harder choice.
+Silence can be the harder choice.
 I bite my tongue and restrain the impulse to express how I feel.
-Doing so would be foolhardy without the essential wisdom and diplomacy.
+Doing so would be foolhardy without discretion and diplomacy for anger or indignation is less powerful than kindness - unless we succumb to it.
 But even if I uphold core values by saying my piece, must I do so at any price?
 Can I never be excused from failing to take a stand against poor manners let alone vileness and injustice?

 Whatever we decide to say or not in the patchwork of human interaction, though guided by our moral code, it provides no precise script.
 Today’s insight may be a poor fit for tomorrow’s encounter.
 But the responsibility for restraining abuse belongs first to the one who perpetrates it; next, to those caught in its path.
 In most cases, we teach others – subconsciously – how they can treat us.
 Only I can set the bar for myself not to end up a victim or scapegoat.

 Feeling too appalled or confused, can I wait to speak when I have a better chance of being heard?
-Though I risk losing the opportunity, I must take care to strike a balance, neither undermining my commitment to Right Speech nor mowing down others with sanctimonious zeal; at the same time, refrain from inappropriate apology and retreat that only suppress my own truth.
+Though I risk losing the opportunity, I must take care to strike a balance, neither undermining my commitment to Right Speech nor mowing down others with sanctimonious zeal.
+At the same time, I should refrain from untimely apology or retreat that fail to uphold my own truth.

-I speak well not by keeping silent, but by practising speech that is wise, compassionate, and true, protecting and dignifying my relationships with others.
+I speak well not by keeping silent, but by practising speech that is wise, compassionate, and true, protecting and dignifying my relationship with myself and others.
 And if I have no ‘right’ answer, at least silence can give me pause to reaffirm what is inviolable for me and guard it well.

 *dana: meal offering